Phoenix-the-Imperial/Linear-Algebra-Machine-Learning/README.md

 # Machine Learning
 ## Description
  A Machine Learning library written in C++.
-Current Version: ML-0.0.5.
+Current Version: ML-0.0.6.
+## Version: ML-0.0.6
+ The following changes were made:
+ 1. Added matrix addition and entry-wise scalar-matrix addition.
+ 2. Added Hadamard product of matrices.
 ## Version: ML-0.0.5
  The following changes were made:
  1. Added the functions `zeros()` and `ones()` for creating matrices with only 0 entries and 1 entries respectively.